 This manual contains all steps necessary to build the Android app on a Windows 10 computer using Flutter in combination with Android Studio, as well as the steps necessary to replace our psychoacoustic sonification with your own sound design using Pure Data.
+Follow this instruction manual to participate in the ICAD2023 Sonit Tilt Competition.
 Besides the Pure Data sound design, no programming skills are necessary.

 This means if you are working on Windows 10 or 11, you can follow step by step.
 Mac and Linux might have different namings for some options we mention.
 Besides the Git installation and parts of our troubleshooting however, the steps should essentially be the same on those systems.

 We explain ONLY Android builds in this manual.
 Building for iOS devices is only possible using a Mac with XCode installed (XCode comes with Git, so we recommend to install it on Mac either way).
 You can of course check our repository's readme for some advice on iOS builds, but we can't give you further help here.

 All in all the hardware requirements to continue are: